Smiley-McSmiles/jellyman/README.md

 -U     Update Jellyman - The Jellyfin Manager
 -ub    Update Jellyfin to the most recent Beta.
 -v     Get the current version of Jellyfin.
+-vd    Download an available Jellyfin version from the stable repository.
 -vs    Switch Jellyfin version for another previously installed version.
 -rv    Remove a Jellyfin version.
 -rc    Removes old https certifications and creates new ones for the next 365 days.